rsspdc/checklists/checklists/specific-record.md

 - [ ] Record is Citable
 	- [ ]  	🥉Bronze (easy): A [CITATION.cff](https://citation-file-format.github.io/) file exists in the code repository to provide citational metadata about your project
-	- [ ]  	🥈Silver (easy): bronze plus both of the following:
-		- [ ] A DOI, with which it can be referenced, has been minted for the project using a tool like [zenodo](https://zenodo.org/) to store a snapshot of the project.
+	- [ ]  	🥈Silver (easy): bronze plus the project has persistent resolvable identifier such as a DOI or SWHID, with which it can be referenced, which has been minted for the project using a tool like [zenodo](https://zenodo.org/) or [Software Heritage's Archive](https://www.softwareheritage.org/) to store an archival the project.
+	- [ ]  	🥇Gold (intermediate): silver plus:
 		- [ ] Contributions are credited using a suitable contributor roles ontology or taxonomy (CROT) such as [CrediT](https://credit.niso.org/),[ScoRo](http://www.sparontologies.net/ontologies/scoro),[CRO](https://github.com/data2health/contributor-role-ontology), or [TaDiRAH](https://tadirah.info/).
+		- [ ] All contributors are identified by their [ORCID](https://orcid.org/) or other suitable persistent identifier
-	- [ ]  	🥇Gold (intermediate): silver plus any two from:
+	- [ ]  	🏆Platinum (mixed): gold plus any two or more from:
+		- [ ] (easy) All research institutions are identified by their [ROR](https://ror.org/) ID
-		- [ ] Versioned DOI with automation to update snapshots on zenodo or similar tool when a new version tag is created.
+		- [ ] (intermediate) Versioned persistent identifier with automation to update snapshots on zenodo or similar tool when a new version is created.
-		- [ ] All contributors are identified by their [ORCID](https://orcid.org/)
-	- [ ] All research institutions are identified by their [ROR](https://ror.org/) ID
-	- [ ]  	🏆Platinum (intermediate):
+		- [ ] (intermediate) Annotating work cited in this work with the [Citation Typing Ontology (CiTO)](http://purl.org/spar/cito)
+		- [ ] (hard) Your environment is defined with Nix or Guix - this might not seem like it contributes to making software more citable see details below for why this is the case.

 <details>
 <ul>
 	<li>
-	The code underpinning a publication is a part of your methods.
+	**The code underpinning a publication is a part of your methods.**
 	The legacy publishing system lacks a suitable and convenient way of including your analysis code as a part of your methods section so to work around this it is best to make your code a seperate citable object and just cite it in your methods section.
 	</li>
 	<li>